Talmage-Hilton/Stat-386-Blog/_posts/2024-03-06-data-curation.md

 ### Why This Data Set?

 My obsession with EPL has led me to wonder about how much the top players’ Estimated Transfer Values (ETVs) are (how much money players are worth), and also what other variables are correlated with ETV.
-Keep in mind the date that this article is being written (March 6, 2024).
+Keep in mind that this article was written on March 6, 2024, so the information about the players is current to that day.
 I want to find the answers to the following questions:

 1. What is the average ETV of the top 250 players in the league (measured by ETV)?
 2. What’s the correlation between skill and ETV?